INTERNSHIPS

 Veronica Klenk (2022-2023 Intern Educator/Camp Counselor)

-Veronica is an Environmental Science major at Ramapo College, where she maintains a 3.95 GPA.
-At Ramapo, Veronica has been involved in several organizations, including the service fraternity Alpha Phi Omega, the RCNJ Birding Club, Biology Club, and Beekeeping Club.
-She also works in the greenhouse on campus and has organized several volunteer events focused on teaching students gardening skills.
-Veronica has also been involved in off-campus activities including volunteering with the Conserve Wildlife Foundation of New Jersey and the New York New Jersey Trail Conference.
+Veronica graduated from Ramapo College of NJ with a degree in Environmental Science (with a 3.95 GPA!)
+During her time at Ramapo, Veronica was involved in several organizations, including the service fraternity Alpha Phi Omega, the RCNJ Birding Club, Biology Club, and Beekeeping Club.
+She also worked in the campus greenhouse and organized several volunteer events focused on teaching students gardening skills.
+Veronica has also been involved in off-campus activities including volunteering with the Conserve Wildlife Foundation of New Jersey and the New York-New Jersey Trail Conference.
 She is also an assistant designer for a local upcycled clothing brand.
 She hopes this internship will help her learn more about nature through hands-on experience and will help her advance in the fields of environmental education and conservation.
 Once her internship at Weis is complete, Veronica will be starting a new position as a marine technician at the Rutgers Aquaculture Innovation Center in Cape May, NJ in spring 2023.

 Olivia Trezza (2022-2023 Intern Educator/Camp Counselor)

 Olivia is a Sustainability major at Ramapo College, where she maintains a 3.8 GPA.
 She has been on the Dean’s List every semester since starting at Ramapo and is a member of the Alpha Lambda Delta honor society.
 After working at Ort Farms for three years, she took an environmental science course that led to her appreciation and passion for environmental preservation and environmental education.
-At Ramapo, Olivia is the secretary for 1STEP, the event programmer for Garden Club, and is an officer for Ramapo Green, assisting in making social media posts and promotional items for events.
+At Ramapo, Olivia is the secretary for 1STEP, the event programmer for Garden Club, and is an officer for Ramapo Green, assisting with social media and promotion for events.
 She is also a member of Ramapo’s chapter of the Sunrise Movement as well as the Empower NJ Coalition and NJ Food & Water Action, where she works towards stopping new fossil fuel infrastructure development in New Jersey.
-Recently, Olivia interned for AMAST, (an online wholesale construction marketplace) where she helped develop a sustainability roadmap for vendors and contractors, and assessed their commercial products using the LEED sustainability rating system.
+Olivia interned for AMAST (online wholesale construction marketplace) where she helped develop a sustainability roadmap for vendors and contractors, and assessed their commercial products using the LEED sustainability rating system.
 Olivia loves working with children and is excited for her internship at The New Weis Center, as it will provide her with experience in environmental education for youth.
 Her post-graduate plans are to obtain a Ph.D. in Sustainability and become a college professor.

 Mikayla Bivona (2021-2022 Intern Educator/Camp Counselor)

-Mikayla is an Environmental Science major at Ramapo College, where she maintains a 3.79 average.
+Mikayla graduated from Ramapo College of NJ as an Environmental Science major at Ramapo College.
 Her previous work experience includes positions as a soccer coach, a sous chef, and a photo editor and photographer.
 During the pandemic she founded her own business, working as a commissioned artist and photographer focusing on natural portraits, wildlife, and landscapes.
 She is on the College's Women's Soccer Team, and is also active in community organizations including Pass It Along, Rivers Edge Horse Rescue & Sanctuary, Challenger Soccer, and Tap into Sparta.
 Mikayla feels her education in Environmental Science has revolutionized the way she enjoy the outdoors, and helped her learn to note small details while gaining a basic understanding of what's happening around her.
-She hopes this internship will help her advance her career objectives through invaluable experience in the outdoor education field, and she looks forward to the challenges and the opportunity to work alongside professionals in the field.
-She is certified in First Aid & CPR/AED, and served as a lead camp counselor and environmental educator during her year-long internship at our Center.
+She is certified in First Aid & CPR/AED, and served as a lead camp counselor and environmental educator during her year-long internship at our Center, and later as one of our part-time environmental educators.

 Reflections: I’m very thankful for the ability to work outdoors and expand my love for nature to other peoples' lives through the New Weis Center!